rhyan00/SC1015_B125_Group-7-Mini-Project/README.md

 _to be filled_

 ## Contributors
-These are the contributors and the areas they done up:
+These are the contributors and the models they have done up:
 + @nathan-choo  - XGBoost Model
 + @haiyen11231  - LSTM Model
 + @rhyan00      - Random Forest Model